 By working with a holistic / functional / integrative dietitian, you’re essentially getting supported on the clinical level (interpreting your labs, taking into consideration food-drug interactions, receiving medical nutrition therapy, etc.) while also getting the opportunity to address chronic health conditions via a holistic approach.

 Let food be thy medicine, and let medicine be thy food. – Hippocrates

-While each of us has our own unique experiences and continuing education paths that led us to eventually become holistic dietitians, the common ground we all share is our “food-as-medicine” philosophy.
+While each of us has our own unique experiences and continuing education paths that led us to eventually become integrative dietitians, the common ground we all share is our “food-as-medicine” philosophy.

-That being said, chronic health issues tend to respond better to holistic nutrition interventions because they’re drastically impacted by food (for better or worse).
+That being said, chronic health issues tend to respond better to integrative nutrition interventions because they’re drastically impacted by food (for better or worse).